MambaVision: A Hybrid Mamba-Transformer Vision Backbone: Results

 \subsection{Object Detection and Segmentation}

-We present object detection and instance segmentation results on MS COCO dataset~\citep{lin2014microsoft} in Table~\ref{tab:cascademaskrcnn}.
-Specifically, we have trained models with different detection sizes to further validate the effectiveness of MambaVision under different scenarios.
-We also note that our goal is not to achieve SOTA in these tasks but to compare the performance of our backbone with comparably-sized popular vision backbones and validate its effectiveness.
-With a simple Mask-RCNN detection head, our pretrained MambaVision-T backbone achieves 46.4 and 41.8 in terms of box AP and mask AP, respectively, outperforming both ConvNeXt-T~\cite{liu2022convnet} and Swin-T~\cite{liu2021swin} models.
-With a Cascade Mask-RCNN network, MambaVision-T, MambaVision-S and MambaVision-B outperform the competing counterparts.
-Specifically, MambaVision models outperform ConvNeXt-T by +0.6 and 0.6, ConvNeXt-S by +0.2 and 0.2 and ConvNeXt-B by +0.1 and 0.1 in terms of box AP and mask AP, respectively.
-Similarly, MambaVision outperforms Swin-T by +0.6 and 0.6, Swin-S by +0.1 and 0.2 and Swin-B by +0.9 and 0.7 in terms of box AP and mask AP, respectively.
+We evaluate our model's object detection and instance segmentation performance on the MS COCO dataset~\cite{lin2014microsoft}, as shown in Table~\ref{tab:cascademaskrcnn}.
+To comprehensively validate MambaVision's effectiveness, we trained models of varying sizes and compared them with popular vision backbones of comparable scale under identical conditions.
+Using a Cascade Mask R-CNN~\cite{he2017mask} head, all variants of MambaVision demonstrated superior performance compared to their counterparts.
+Specifically, MambaVision models outperform ConvNeXt-T by +0.7 and +0.6, ConvNeXt-S by +0.4 and +0.2 and ConvNeXt-B by +0.1 and +0.1 in terms of box Average Precision (AP) and mask AP, respectively.
+Similarly, MambaVision outperforms Swin-T by +0.7 and +0.6, Swin-S by +0.4 and +0.2 and Swin-B by +0.9 and +0.7 in terms of box AP and mask AP, respectively.
+For semantic segmentation, we evaluated the performance on the ADE20K dataset~\cite{zhou2017scene} using UPerNet~\cite{xiao2018unified}, as shown in Table~\ref{tab:ade_segmentation}.

-We present semantic segmentation benchmarks on the ADE20K dataset~\citep{zhou2017scene} in Table~\ref{tab:ade_segmentation}.
-For these experiments, we used a UPerNet~\citep{xiao2018unified} to be comparable to other models.
 We observe that MambaVision models outperform similarly-sized competing models for different variants.
-For instance, MambaVision-T, MambaVision-S and MambaVision-B outperform Swin-T, Swin-S and Swin-B by +0.6, +0.6 and +1.0 in terms of mIoU.
-Despite the fact that we did not perform extensive optimizations for hyper-parameter tuning of downstream tasks, these results demonstrate the feasibility of MambaVision as a promising backbone for different vision tasks, especially in high-resolution settings.
+For instance, MambaVision-T, MambaVision-S, and MambaVision-B outperform Swin-T, Swin-S, and Swin-B by +1.5, +0.6, and +1.0 in terms of mIoU, respectively.
+Notably, these improvements were achieved without extensive hyperparameter optimization for downstream tasks, highlighting MambaVision's potential as a robust backbone for various vision tasks, particularly in high-resolution scenarios.
+Moreover, our approach consistently attains higher mIoU than Focal Transformers across all scales while having comparable model sizes.